 According to the research, 2 cups of plain, non-fat Greek yogurt has about 50 grams of protein, double the protein of your average plain yogurt.

-Feeling a little rundown after your jog?
-Try an omelette to max out your protein intake.
+Feeling a little run-down after a jog?
+Try an omelet to max out your protein intake.
 Two eggs contain 13 grams of protein.

 6. Cottage Cheese